 The challenge of managing online reviews isn’t just requesting them, but managing all the requests, because more often than not many of your customers will require a few reminders.
 So if you were sending 5 requests on Monday, and the same all week, by Friday you have 25 requests out.
 Come next week, you’ll be sending another 5 a day, but need to remind those from last week as well.
 It quickly adds up by the second and third week.

-Which is why a review management tool like Nicejob comes in handy.
+Which is why a reputation management tool like NiceJob comes in handy.
 It’s automation enables business owners to have more time for taking care of and growing their business.

 The customer experience isn’t to be under estimated, it’s one of the single most controllable aspects to retaining customers, and creating word of mouth referrals for your business.
 At the same time, there’s always the occasional dissatisfied customer, and how you respond to negative reviews is an opportunity to develop relations, increase business, and manage your reputation.